Who’s Running This Thing

 It was exactly right.

 The events were relentless.
 Hundreds of them.
 Often 20 to 30 hours of work just to serve at a 2 to 3 hour event, sometimes barely breaking even.
 But one event worked.
 One kept us afloat, kept us learning, kept us honest.
-We refined it until we had what is likely the fastest single-barista mobile espresso operation in the world — brewed to order, no compromises, one person behind the bar.
+We refined it into a single-barista mobile espresso setup that could move shockingly fast without giving up brewed-to-order service.

 That trailer is still running.
 And when we open our doors in Cookeville, it's going inside — not as a relic, but as the thing that carried this whole idea from a Craigslist listing to something real.